Saayaman/workstory-test/README.md

+### `yarn start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+## Notes for the reader

+- The json file is inside public file
+- Some of the errors occuring are due to adding UI components (material UI)

 # Instructions

 This isn't designed to be difficult, it is designed to showcase coding style.
 Please take the time you need to complete it to a quality that you would be comfortable submitting for a code review (i.e. production ready).